rabbitmq/rabbitmq-website/site/consumers.md

 Instead of disabling the timeout entirely, consider using a high value (for example, a few hours).

-Starting with RabbitMQ 3.11.15, the timeout value can also be set on the per-queue and per-consumer basis.
+Starting with RabbitMQ 3.11.15, the timeout value can also be configured per-queue.

-### Using an Optional Queue Argument

-Set the `x-consumer-timeout` [optional queue argument](#optional-arguments) on a queue when the queue is declared.
-The timeout is specifiedin milliseconds.
-Whether the timeout should be enforced is evaluated periodically, at one minute intervals.

-### Using a Policy
+###  Per-queue Delivery Timeouts Using a Policy

 Set the `consumer-timeout` policy key.